yuanyi1029/meta/Introduction to Front-End Development/week1.md

 Library - Reusable pieces of code for specific functionality (E.g. Email validation library)

 ## Application Programming Function (API)
 A service, application, or interface offering advanced features with a set of functions and procedures.
-They are the communication bridge between different systems
+They are the communication bridge between different systems.

-API's are
 1. Browser API
     - Built-in API that extends from the browser that extend browser features and simplify complex functions (E.g. DOM API, Geolocation API, Canvas API)
 2. REST API